-Each of the Life Companies contributes to the comprehensive suite of metrics used across the Group investment portfolio, operations, and supplier base to help measure and manage exposure to climate risk.
-At a Group-level these metrics are reported in the 'Metrics and targets' section on pages 68 to 75 of the Group ARA.
+PUTM contributes to the comprehensive suite of metrics used across the Group investment portfolio, operations, and supplier base to help measure and manage exposure to climate risk.
+At a Group-level these metrics are reported in the 'Metrics and targets' section on pages 68 to 75 in the Group ARA.
 Full details of the Group's net zero ambitions can be found in the Group's Net Zero Transition Plan.

-At entity-level, the historical asset profile and different product offerings available from each of the Life Companies varies from that of the Group overall.
-As a direct consequence the results from the investment portfolio metrics reported differ for each entity as these naturally reflect the inherently different risks, opportunities, and actions available across each Life Company's investment portfolio.
-Accordingly, each Life Company therefore produces separate entity-level metrics disclosures.
-These can be seen in each of the specific entity metrics sections on pages 8 to 19 of this report.
+At entity-level, the historical asset profile and different product offerings available from PUTM varies from that of the Group overall.
+As a direct consequence the metrics reported differ for PUTM as these naturally reflect the inherently different risks, opportunities, and actions available across PUTM's investment portfolio.
+Accordingly, PUTM therefore produces separate entity-level metrics disclosures.
+These can be seen in the 'PUTM investment portfolio' section on pages 8 to 10 of this report.